Published on Rhodes College: Rhodes Catalogue (https://catalog.rhodes.edu/)

 Summer Programs "Maymesters"

 Rhodes Summer Programs, commonly referred to as "Maymesters", take place over the summer in May, June, July, or August.
-Generally, programs may begin as early as the day after Commencement and will end before Opening Convocation.
-Most Maymesters are about three weeks long, though they may take place over as few as two weeks or as many as six weeks.
+Programs may begin as early as the day after Commencement and end before Opening Convocation.
+Most Maymesters are about four weeks long, though they may take place over as few as two weeks or as many as six weeks.
 Most Maymesters are international, though several are domestic.

-In consultation with the Director of the Buckman Center for International Education, faculty members propose, design, and lead their own Maymesters.
+In consultation with the Director of the Buckman Center for Global Engagement, faculty members propose, design, and lead their own Maymesters.
 It's normal for program development to take about 11 months.

 Course Content: Generally, each Maymester's coursework takes place within the academic discipline of the faculty leader.
 For course titles, descriptions, credits, and Foundations credit, see the Buckman Center's website for current Maymester programs.